Mallick17/AWS-S3/README.md

 - 1st Create a folder inside a bucket and
 - 2nd Create a folder and add some files
 - 3rd Copied 2 files `dump.py , user.env` files from the local folder to s3 bucket folder
-- 4th modified the `dump.py` file and didnt change the `uesr.env` file and tried the sync command and there are few other files in the local folder which isnt synced.
+- 4th modified the `dump.py` file and didnt change the `uesr.env` file and gonna try the sync command and there are few other files in the local folder which isnt synced.
 -